MaastrichtU-IDS/best-practices/docs/publish-rdf-data.md

 Deploying an API to access and explore your SPARQL endpoint is really easy to do with [grlc.io](http://grlc.io/).
 You just need to define a few SPARQL queries in a GitHub repository, and grlc.io will handle everything else to expose a Swagger API (aka.
 Open API) to access your knowledge graph.

-> This API will be the entrypoint for people who want to discover your data: they can quickly explore and understand the structure of your knowledge graph through the query you exposed.
+> ℹ️ This API will be the entrypoint for people who want to discover your data: they can quickly explore and understand the structure of your knowledge graph through the query you exposed.

 To make this example easier to reproduce, we will use the existing [grlc.io](http://grlc.io/) API deployment defined for the [food-claims-kg](https://github.com/MaastrichtU-IDS/food-claims-kg) as example